gldog/anonymize_jira_users/README.md

 ## Parameters for command "inactive-users"

       -h, --help            show this help message and exit -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                             Log-level.
 Defaults to INFO.
       -c CONFIG_FILE, --config-file CONFIG_FILE
                             Config-file to pre-set command-line-options.
 You can
                             generate a config-file-template with option 'misc -g'.
                             There are parameters in the config-file not present on the command line.
 Empty parameters in the config-file are ignored.
 Parameters given on the command line overwrite parameters given in the config-file.
       -b JIRA_BASE_URL, --jira-base-url JIRA_BASE_URL
                             Jira base-URL.
       -a ADMIN_USER_AUTH, --jira-auth ADMIN_USER_AUTH
                             Admin user-authentication.
 Two auth-types are
                             supported: Basic, and Bearer (starting with Jira 8.14).
 The format for Basic is: 'Basic <user>:<pass>'.
                             The format for Bearer is: 'Bearer <token>'.
       -o REPORT_OUT_DIR, --report-out-dir REPORT_OUT_DIR
                             Output-directory to write the reports into.
 If it doesn't exist, it'll be created.
 If you'd like the date included, give something like `date
                             +%Y%m%d-%H%M%S-anonymize-instance1`.
 Defaults to '.'.
       --info                Print the effective config, and the character-encoding Python suggests, then exit.
       -G EXCLUDE_GROUPS [EXCLUDE_GROUPS ...], --exclude-groups EXCLUDE_GROUPS [EXCLUDE_GROUPS ...]
                             Exclude members of these groups.
 Multiple groups must be space-separated.
-If a group contains spaces, the group must be enclosed in single or double quotes.
+If a group contains spaces, the group must be enclosed in single or double. quotes

 ## Parameters for command "validate"